|Roger Maxwell's "14 Weeks to a Better Band"|

 From these studies, I felt that I had found a scientific explanation as to how neurons and synapses interact in providing music to the brain.
 This information allowed me to understand why our pilot study was successful.
-When a student played a single rhythmic figure repeatedly, that figure was received by millions, perhaps billions, of neurons and synapses thereby allowing it to become permanently embedded in the brain.
-The illustration found on the next page gives a graphic explanation as to the process.
+When a student played a single rhythmic figure repeatedly, that figure was received by millions, perhaps billions of neurons and synapses thereby allowing it to become permanently embedded in the brain.
+The illustration found below give a graphic explanation as to the process.

 How It All Comes Together